tekniche27/fullstack-dapps/README.md

-## sample fullstack dapp using Solidity and React
+## Sample Voting Dapps using Solidity and React.